- Pipe Marking Color Code Standards

 ANSI Color Codes for User-Defined Labeling

-While ANSI has set the above color codes aside for specific purposes, it has also reserved several color combinations for user-defined labeling.
-Each facility can choose what to use these color combinations for (if anything).
+While ANSI has set the above color codes aside for specific purposes, the organization has also reserved several color combinations for user-defined labeling.
+Each facility can choose what to use these color combinations for.
 The most important thing to remember when using custom colors is that it should have the same meaning throughout the company.

 - Purple Background with White Text